-39. A Judge of the High Court may at any time, on the Judge may grant bail petition of an accused person charged with an offence, grant him bail in accordance with the Bail Act and the recognizance of bail may, if the Judge so directs, be taken before any Magistrate.
+39. A Judge of the High Court may at any time, on the petition of an accused person charged with an offence, grant him bail in accordance with the Bail Act and the recognizance of bail may, if the Judge so directs, be taken before any Magistrate.